Once a teacher, always a teacher.

 Want to hear more about what I love to teach?

 Apparently it is a genetic thing, after a few years of having a foot in both the classroom and creative business world, I found myself leading workshops, making digital courses and now speaking to educate and inspire those eager to learn.

 I spent ten years teaching high school students.
 I would lead young adults through Creative Writing, Mythology, Drama, British Literature, American Literature, Speech and Debate, Journalism and Photography.
-There were also other titles like "Varsity Swim Coach" and "Dance Team Director" and later in life, wife and mom.
-Any teacher will tell you, teaching is the best part, all the extra hours can be tiresome, but the pay, that is the worst.
+There were also other titles like "Varsity Swim Coach" and "Dance Team Director" and later in life, wife then my favorite: mom.
+Any educator will tell you, teaching is the best part, all the extra hours can be tiresome, but the pay, that is the worst.
 I started shooting and growing my photography business when I got pregnant and realized we couldn't afford much.
 How hard could it be to start a photography business?
 Turns out the photo part was easy, but the business part took time, tears, and a lot of searching Google for help.
 After 7 years of doing both teaching and photography, I was making more money shooting weddings than teaching the language arts.
 I took council with my financial advisor and business coach and made the jump to full time photographer in 2020.

 You should always be learning.
 When I learn, I seem to also want to share and bring people along for the ride.
 Teaching comes natural, so does making people laugh.
 How about you email me if you want to laugh and learn more about me!